dhchenx/mmkit-features/doc/multimodal_features_library.md

 5. Set the library's data;
 6. Save the features to disk for future use;
 7. Check structure of lib file with the format of h5py;
-8. Have a glance of features content within the dataset.
+8. Have a glance of feature contents within the dataset.

 A complete Python example is here: